-Recognize tire or rubber tracks should be less than 26 inches wide or less than the row crop spacing.
+Recognize tireTire or rubber tracks should be less than 26 inches wide or less than the row crop spacing.
 Wide flotation tires do not work well in a CTF system.
-Split duals are a better alternative if single tires are inadequate.

-Once tramlines are well established, operations which previously required the use of duals or extra-wide tires may no longer need them.
+Split duals are aA better alternative if single tires are inadequateto distrubute load is to use split duals.
+Once tramlineslanes or traffic patterns are well established, operations which previously required the use of duals or extra-wide tires may no longer need thembe needed.
 Removing duals will significantly reduce the amount of trafficked area.